-Shapley Values originate in a literature on economic game theory \citep{shapley1953value}, and our work is closely related to a particular paper from this literature, namely the seminal work by \citet{grabisch1997k} on additive set functions.
-Shapley Values have also been explored in various tasks with human decision makers, a topic about which there is much debate \citep{kumar2020problems}.
+Shapley Values originate in a literature on economic game theory \citep{shapley1953value}, and our work builds on a particular paper from this literature, namely the seminal work by \citet{grabisch1997k} on additive set functions.
+The idea to extend Shapley Interaction Values towards $n$-Shapley Values is closely related to other approaches that also extend the Shapley Value \citep{grabisch1997k,lundberg2020local,sundararajan2020shapley,tsai2022faith}.
+The efficient computation of Shapley Values is a topic of ongoing research interest \citep{lundberg2020local,jethani2021fastshap}.
+Our results also relate to the debate about the choice of value function \citep{sundararajan2020many,janzing2020feature}.
+Shapley Values have been explored in various tasks with human decision makers, a topic about which there is much debate \citep{kumar2020problems}.